Barwon River (Victoria): West Barwon Dam

 The West Barwon Dam was constructed near Forrest in 1965 by what is now Barwon Water.
 The dam is now the major water supply for Geelong.

+Baums Weir

+Baums Weir was constructed to channel water from the river along a mill race to a paper mill, built in the late 1870s and located above Buckleys Falls.

 Buckley Falls

 Buckley Falls is located between Highton and Fyansford.
 A weir and water race was built above the falls in 1876 to provide power for the Fyansford Paper Mill.
 The falls were named by John Helder Wedge after escaped convict William Buckley, who lived in the area with Aborigines for 32 years from 1803.

-The "Breakwater"
+The Breakwater

-The "Breakwater" is located in the current Geelong suburb of the same name.
-Originally built to prevent salt water moving upstream, it now keeps the river level through Geelong constant and is an important crossing point.
+The Breakwater is located in the Geelong suburb of the same name.
+Originally built to prevent salt water moving upstream, it now keeps the river level through Geelong constant.
+A ford on top of it also became an important road crossing point until it was replaced in 2012 by a bridge about 350m upstream.
 Construction on the weir started in late 1838 under Captain Foster Fyans and was completed by May 1840.
 Built by convicts, the weir failed in flood in 1844, not being fully rebuilt until 1849.
-Little changed to the breakwater until it was rebuilt by the Country Roads Board for modern traffic in the mid 1960s.
+Little changed to the breakwater until it was rebuilt by the Country Roads Board for modern traffic in the mid-1960s.